djc/runa/README.rst

 I think the code is fairly readable, but then I wrote most of it.
 Here are some pointers if you want to take a look around.
-The compiler driver is in ``runa``: it's a small script implementing a few useful commands.
+The compiler driver is in ``runac/__main__.py``: it's a small script implementing a few useful commands.
 The code actually driving the compiler is in ``runac/__init__.py``.
 Here you can see the lexer, parser, transformation passes, codegen, and compilation of LLVM IR to machine code being done.

 The parser, which is based on rply, returns an AST (node classes in ``runac/ast.py``).
 This gets processed by the AST walker in